scrabbletank/farhome-rules/rulesdoc.md

 You may use your acrobatics roll in place of athletics checks, and standing up takes 1 tile of movement instead of half your movement.
 You can climb near vertical walls and cliffs with ease, even without climbing gear.

 #### Overcharge
-*Requires proficiency in arcane spells, 6th level*
+*Requires proficiency in a spell school, 6th level*

-When casting an arcane spell that deals at least 1 wound of damage you may overcharge it by spending 1 extra mana and adding a terrible die to your spellcasting roll.
+When casting a damaging spell you may spend 1 mana to overcharge it, adding a critical failure to your spellcasting roll.
 Overcharged spells deal an extra wound with single target spells or a wound die with area of effect spells.

 #### Overwatch